gvwilson/sensibleadventures/misc/bear-02.md

 "Sir!"
 The soldier saluted again and jogged away.

-Prince Lormay suddenly seemed to notice that Noxy was in her riding clothes.
+Prince Thokmay suddenly seemed to notice that Noxy was in her riding clothes.
 "I'm glad you're awake," he said curtly.
-"Is Cloak well enough to fly?
+"Is Charger well enough to fly?
 You might have more luck spotting her from the air."

 "I'll go and look," Noxy said.